 Baku | Lunar-Like Landscapes

 Begin your day with a guided exploration of ancient sites and temples dating back to the 12th and 13th centuries on the Absheron Peninsula.
 View the Ateshgyah, also called the Temple of Fire, a castle-like religious structure in the mountains outside Baku, and see its eternal flame, which was fueled by naturally occurring natural gas for centuries.
 After time for lunch at your leisure, visit the colossal Haydar Aliyev Center in Baku, a building complex covering 619,000 square feet.
 Created by Iraqi-British architect Zaha Hadid, it is noted for the smooth, curving contours of its design.
-View its meeting rooms, galleries and museums to appreciate how the role the center plays in the intellectual life of the city.
+View its meeting rooms, galleries and museums to appreciate the role the center plays in the intellectual life of the city.

 Kazbegi, Georgia | Works of Faith & Wine Tasting

 Today, fly to Tbilisi, the capital of Georgia.
 Founded in the fifth century on the banks of the Mtkvari River, Tbilisi was destroyed and rebuilt many times throughout its turbulent history.
-Upon arrival, journey overland to Mtskheta, the ancient capital of Georgia, where you visit several UNESCO World Heritage Sites.
+Upon arrival, journey overland to Mtskheta, the ancient capital of Georgia, where you visit several UNESCO World Heritage sites.
 Explore Jvari, the sixth century cross-shaped monastery built on the top of a cliff, overlooking the confluence of the Aragvi and Mtkvari rivers.
 It was here Saint Nino, a female evangelist, erected a large wooden cross on the site of a pagan temple.
 Also visit the 11th-century Svetitskhoveli Cathedral, where it is claimed the robe of Christ is buried, to view its carefully restored medieval frescoes.
 Next, savor a wine tasting at historic Château Mukhrani, and see its surrounding gardens designed by a gardener from Versailles.
 The castle is also renowned for its Italian gilded furniture and its European parquet, the first in Georgia.
 Before leaving, explore the château’s cellars, which hold 60,000 barrels of wine.
 Continue your journey along Georgian Military Highway to explore Khevi province, noted for its austere mountain landscapes as well as numerous architectural monuments and archaeological sites.
-Arrive in Kazbegi — a small town with the views of Mount Kazbek — the seventh highest peak in the Caucasus Mountains.
-This mountain is associated with myth of Prometheus, the titan who according to the legend was chained on the mountain in punishment for having stolen fire from the gods and given it to mortals.
-Walk up or drive up by 4x4 to the 14th-century Gergeti Holy Trinity Church, located over 7,000 feet above sea level on looming Mount Kazbek.
+Arrive in Kazbegi — a small town with views of Mount Kazbek — the seventh highest peak in the Caucasus Mountains.
+This mountain is associated with the myth of Prometheus, the titan who according to legend was chained on the mountain in punishment for having stolen fire from the gods and given it to mortals.
+Walk up or drive by 4x4 to the 14th-century Gergeti Holy Trinity Church, located over 7,000 feet above sea level on looming Mount Kazbek.
 Then, settle into your hotel in Kazbegi for an evening at leisure.

 Tbilisi | Views from the Citadel

 After breakfast, return to Tbilisi.
 Upon arrival, explore the Old City with an expert local guide to experience its unique blend of cultures, where people from different nations meet on street corners and adherents to different faiths share the same courtyards.
-Visit Metekhi Church of Assumption, a prime example of cross-domed Georgian orthodox architecture.
+Visit Metekhi Church of the Assumption, a prime example of cross-domed Georgian orthodox architecture.
 Also see the Georgian Synagogue, a Jewish prayer house dating to the 19th century.
 Next, arrive at Narikhala Fortress, the city’s primary citadel where you take in wonderful views of Tbilisi.
-Also explore Rustaveli Avenue, the city’s main artery, named for a beloved medieval Georgian poet.
+Explore Rustaveli Avenue, the city’s main artery, named for a beloved medieval Georgian poet.
 Finish at the National Museum of Georgia, where you view a permanent exhibition aptly named “The Archaeological Treasury.”
 Along the way, learn how Tbilisi, a city that has been dominated by traders, warriors, tyrants and dictators in turn, has become a modern community featuring renowned museums, theaters, sulfur bathhouses and art galleries.
-Tonight, dine at the local restaurant while being entertained by a folk performance.
+Tonight, dine at a local restaurant while being entertained by a folk performance.
 You may also wish to enjoy a Tbilisi Sulphur Baths experience, at an additional cost, during which you are treated to a rigorous scrub and offered tea and jam.
 High in sulfur and other minerals, Tbilisi’s baths are touted as a therapeutic aid for a range of ailments.

 Tbilisi | Kekheti Wine & Sighnaghi